conan-io/docs/examples/tools/files/patches/patch_sources.rst

 Check :ref:`patch <conan_tools_files_patch>` for more details.

-If we run the "conan create", the patch is also applied:
+If we run the :command:`conan create`, the patch is also applied:

 .. code-block:: bash